unichols/unichols.github.io/projects/CableTrackPro.md

 ## 🌟 Features
 <div class="container1">
-- Company Branding: Customize the application with your company logo to present a professional image to clients.
+- Company Branding: Customize the application with your company logo to present a professional image to clients.<br>
-- Interactive Scheduling: Easily create and manage cable schedules with intuitive forms and real-time updates.
+- Interactive Scheduling: Easily create and manage cable schedules with intuitive forms and real-time updates.<br>
-- Progress Tracking: Monitor the status of each cable through comprehensive data visualization tools.
+- Progress Tracking: Monitor the status of each cable through comprehensive data visualization tools.<br>
 - Role-Based Access: Restrict access to sensitive pages, ensuring only administrative roles can manage company-wide settings.
 </div>
 <br>